Cristian Gațu: Biography

-Gațu was an ethnic Aromanian.
-He was born to a renowned sports journalist Petre Gațu.
+Gațu, an ethnic Aromanian, was born to renowned sports journalist Petre Gațu.
 In his early years he studied civil engineering in Bucharest and competed nationally in chess, association football and handball, eventually choosing handball for his career.
 With Steaua București, he won ten national titles and the 1977 European Cup.
 He retired after spending two seasons in Italy with Tuscany Follonica in the 1980s, both as a player and a coach.
 In 1983, he returned to Romania, where he first worked as an instructor of water sports, but later moved from coaching to administration.
 Between 1984 and 1991 he was vice president of Steaua București, and in 1991–1993 served as Secretary of State for Youth and Sports.
 In 1993–1997, he headed a military physical education faculty, in 1997–1998 was appointed as president of Steaua București, and in 1996–2002 served as vice president of the Romanian Olympic Committee.
 In parallel he headed the Romanian Handball Federation between 1997 and 2014.
 On 14 September 2007, he was promoted to the military rank of brigadier general.